 There might be various reasons behind it, but the most common reason is Ignition Misfire on one or several cylinders.

 Common Reasons Why Check Engine Light is Flashing?

 There are many reasons why the check engine light might be flashing, but some of the more common ones are:

 Loose Gas Cap

 Yes, it can as simple as that.
 If your gas cap isn’t on tight, the check engine light will come on.
 This is because the car’s computer thinks there’s a leak in the system.
-To fix it, just put the gas cap back on and tighten it up.
+Just put the gas cap back on and tighten it up to fix it.

-Having a open or loose gas cap can be very serious.
-It can cause your car to not run properly and even damage the engine.
+Having an open or loose gas cap can be very serious.
+It can cause your car to run poorly and even damage the engine.
 So make sure to tighten your gas cap every time you fuel up.